 - Advocacy Day 2015

-On September 23, 2016, SAMS’s President, Dr. Ahmad Tarakji testified before members of Congress during a hearing held by the Tom Lantos Human Rights Commission on the current humanitarian crisis in Syria.
-Dr. Tarakji called for the protection of our humanitarian values when dealing with the crisis in Syria, and not subjecting those values to politics negotiations.
+- On September 23, 2016, SAMS’s President, Dr. Ahmad Tarakji testified before members of Congress during a hearing held by the Tom Lantos Human Rights Commission on the current humanitarian crisis in Syria.
+Dr. Tarakji called for the protection of our humanitarian values when dealing with the crisis in Syria, and not subjecting those values to political negotiations.
 Watch Dr. Tarakji’s remarks below.